-For most of us, simple savings are not enough to afford the lifestyle we desire now and in the future during retirement.
+For most of us, simple savings are not enough to afford the lifestyle we desire.
 That means that some portion of your income and savings will need to be dedicated to other investment vehicles, aside from a typical bank savings account.
 As those investments hopefully grow over time, Uncle Sam will want to get his share.
-The tax rules are complex and depend on a number of factors including the investment type, the length of time the investment is held, the type of account used to invest and the investor’s personal situation.
-This article will focus on the basic tax rules when investing in publicly traded instruments like stocks, bonds and mutual funds.
+Tax rules are complex and depend on a number of factors including the investment type, the length of time the investment is held, the type of account used to invest and the investor’s personal situation.
+The focus of this article is basic tax rules when investing in publicly traded instruments such as stocks, bonds and mutual funds.

-If you invest through a tax deferred account such as a traditional IRA, SEP or 401(k), taxes are not due when you sell investments.
+If you invest through a tax deferred account such as a traditional IRA, SEP or 401(k), taxes are not due as you sell investments.
 Instead, taxes are due only when you begin to take distributions from those accounts.
 As a general rule, you can begin to take distributions without penalty when you reach age 59 ½, and the distribution is generally subject to your personal income tax rate then in effect.
-Even better, the amounts you invest over the years in many of these accounts provide immediate tax advantages.
-Contributions to self-employed plans, such as SEP and SIMPLE plans are deductible as adjustments to income on your tax return.
-A traditional IRA contribution can be tax deductible as well, depending on your situation.
-And contributions to employer plans, such as 401(k)s, allow you to invest with “pre-tax” dollars, meaning that you enjoy immediate tax savings on your compensation.
-Earnings on these accounts also grow tax-free over the years.
+Even better, the amounts you invest over the years in many of these accounts can be tax deductible, depending on your situation.
+With these types of accounts, you are investing with pre-tax dollars and saving on taxes due in the years you contribute to these accounts.
 Another option is to fund a Roth IRA or Roth 401(k) account.
-Roth IRA and Roth 401(k) contributions are made with already taxed money and are not tax deductible when made; however, earnings in these accounts grow tax-free too and qualified distributions from Roth IRAs and Roth 401(k)s are tax-free to the recipient.
+Roth IRA contributions are made with already taxed money and are not tax deductible when made; however, qualified distributions from Roth IRAs are tax-free to the recipient.

 Tax Rates on Capital Gains

-Under current tax law, the amount of tax you will pay when you have taxable gain is determined by the length of time you held the investment and your ordinary income tax bracket(s).
-Stocks and other securities that are held for one year or less are subject to the “short term capital gain” rules.
-That means that these gains are treated as “ordinary income,” subject to federal tax as high as 39.6%.
-When the same security is held for more than one year and sold at a gain, the more favorable “long-term capital gain” tax rates apply, topping out at 20% for the highest bracket taxpayers for most investments, 15% for many taxpayers, and for some taxpayers, the applicable long-term capital gains rate is 0%.
+The amount of tax you will pay when you have taxable gain is determined by the length of time you held the investment and your ordinary income tax bracket(s).
+Stocks and other securities that are held for one year or less are subject to the short-term capital gain rules.
+That means that these gains are treated as ordinary income, subject to federal tax as high as 37%.
+When the same security is held for more than one year and sold at a gain, the more favorable long-term capital gain tax rates apply, topping out at 20% for the highest bracket taxpayers for most investments, 15% for many taxpayers, and for some taxpayers, the applicable long-term capital gains rate is 0%.
 In addition to tax on profits from investments, you must also pay tax on any interest and dividends (even if reinvested) and other income you receive.

 Keeping taxes down